lshk-org/jyutping-table/README.md

 The List is released under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/deed.en).

+## Files

+Content from `JPTableFull.pdf` has been extracted and saved as `.json` under the `old` directory using the [parse-jyutping-table-full](https://github.com/cantonese/parse-jyutping-table-full) tool. `list.tsv` is the latest version edited by Jyutping Work Group, LSHK.

 ## Acknowledgement
 - Dr Cheung Kwan Hin (PolyU)
 - Prof Lu Qin (PolyU)
 - Jyutping Workgroup, LSHK